shack-js/shack.js/README.md

 # shack.js

-an fullstack framework? an alternative for ember.js or meteor, more clean and flex and less API to learn
+a JavaScript fullstack solution. an alternative for ember.js or meteor, more clean and flex and less API to learn

 with shack.js you can just forget `fetch`, `axios` and things alike, you **call backend functions directly**, and of course with **access control**